PleiadesBUW/PleiadesUserDocumentation/slurm/basics.md

 (also see [hpc-wiki.info/hpc/SLURM](https://hpc-wiki.info/hpc/SLURM))

 ### Submitting jobs
-There are multiple login nodes available to submit jobs to the worker nodes: **fugg1** and **fugg2**, and for whep-users higgs, top, up, and down.
+There are multiple login nodes available to submit jobs to the worker nodes: **fugg1** and **fugg2**, and for whep-users up, and down.
 Jobs can run in one out of three partitions, namely:
 - **normal** (default), with a time limit of 4 days
 - **short**, intended for development and tests, with a default time limit of 1 hour